MethanePowered/MethaneKit/Apps/02-HelloCube/README.md

 ### Frame Resizing

-Additionally, camera view needs to be resized along with the window in the override method `HelloCubeApp::Resize(...)` so that projected image aspect ratio will be the same as for window.
+Additionally, the camera view needs to be resized along with the window in the overridden method `HelloCubeApp::Resize(...)` so that the projected image aspect ratio will be the same as the window.

 ```cpp
 class HelloCubeApp final : public GraphicsApp